e-scooter-2077/documentation/Domain Analysis.md

 ### E-Scooter Subdomain
 *Core Subdomain*
 #### Scooter Monitor Context
 One of the core contexts.
-Responsible for keeping track of scooter positions, battery level and other useful data for many business use cases.
-In other words, the scooter physical state.
+Responsible for keeping track of scooter positions, battery level and other useful data coming from the physical devices.
 #### Scooter State Context
-Responsible for defining state policies and applying policies to e-scooters according to other contexts.
-It's considered the ground truth for scooter's logic data like unlocked/locked state.
+Responsible for keeping track of the scooter logic state, meaning managing the properties of being locked/unlocked and enabled/disabled.
+Provides all the operations on the scooter state to other contexts and it's considered the ground truth on this data.
 #### Scooter Policy Context
-Responsible for defining control policies, like power save, max speed, that depend only on the scooter physical state.
+Responsible for defining control policies and apply them operating on the State Context, like power save, max speed, that depend only on the scooter physical state.
 #### Scooter Physical Control Context
-Responsible for all physical actuation of logic control policies.
+Responsible for physical actuation of all the remote operations on the scooter.
+#### Area of Service Context
+Keeps track of service areas, scooter-area bindings and scooter position in order to detect escapes.
 #### Scooter Data Context
 Storage of e-scooters technical and logical static information, like ID, serial number, dimensions, weight...
-#### Scooter Search Context
-Uses data from the Scooter Monitor Context to provide the search functionality to customers (that are looking for available scooters to ride).
-ALso responsible for the searchability policies.

 ### Trip Subdomain
 *Core Subdomain*
-#### Area of Service Context
-Keeps track of service areas, scooter-area bindings and scooter position in order to detect escapes.
-#### Rent Context
+#### Renting Context
-Handles the process of scooter renting, asking for allowance to othe contextes.
-Also responsible for the rent business policies.
+Manages the renting operations including storing data on which scooters are rented and by whom.
+Provides the interface for searching and renting scooters and communicates with the State Context in order to update the state when needed.
 #### Trip Context
-Data collection about trips done by all customers.
+Data collection about trips done by all customers such as starting points, duration, kilometers.

 ### Insight Subdomain
 *Core Subdomain*
 #### Drop points Planning Context
 Exploits usage data from other contexts to compute drop point locations or suggestions.
+Stores data about user search requests coming to the Rent Context.

 ### Payment Subdomain
 *Supporting Subdomain*